Hera Pheri (1976 film)

-Hera Pheri is a 1976 Hindi masala film directed by Prakash Mehra and starring Amitabh Bachchan, Saira Banu, Vinod Khanna, Sulakshana Pandit, Shreeram Lagoo and Asrani.
-The film's music is by Kalyanji Anandji and the lyrics were by Anjaan, Indeevar.
+Hera Pheri (Translation|Foul Play) is a 1976 Hindi masala film directed by Prakash Mehra and starring Amitabh Bachchan, Saira Banu, Vinod Khanna, Sulakshana Pandit, Shreeram Lagoo and Asrani.
+The film's music is by Kalyanji–Anandji and the lyrics were by Anjaan, Indeevar.

 Vinod Khanna received a Filmfare nomination for Best Supporting Actor.
 This is one of six films that Vinod Khanna and Amitabh Bachchan starred together in.
 At the time, the pairing of the two actors often made the film quite successful, especially since both actors were rising stars gunning for the top spot in Hindi Cinema.
 The movie was an inspiration for the 1978 Telugu movie Rama Krishnulu.

 Plot

-Vijay and Ajay are two small-time crooks, who loot other rich 'respected' but criminal-minded people for a living.
-One night, while gambling, Vijay recognizes Sheru, a person who has assisted PK in murdering his father.
-Vijay's tragic past is something that Ajay is unaware of.
-PK, meanwhile, roams around scot-free in the disguise of Ghanshyam Das, pretending to be a friend of Vijay.
-Later on, Ajay discovers his own past and that PK is his father.
-He deserts Vijay and joins PK.
-But Ajay has only temporarily started disliking Vijay.
-Vijay learns the truth about PK.
-Friendship of Ajay and Vijay is reestablished once Ajay knows the facts.
-Finally guilty are punished and others live happily ever after.
+Vijay and Ajay operate a scheme in which they trick corrupt individuals and criminals out of money.
+They work together closely across various activities, such as posing as holy men, playing card games, and negotiating their way through difficult situations.

+Their world starts to unravel when old family secrets surface.
+Vijay learns that the man responsible for his father's death may be tied directly to Ajay — possibly even Ajay's own father, long thought lost.
+That discovery poisons the friendship.
+The easy trust between them curdles into suspicion and anger, and the film pivots hard from breezy con-artist comedy into a much darker story of betrayal and revenge, dragging in a vengeful mother figure and a string of dangerous men from both their pasts.
+Saira Banu and Sulakshana Pandit play the women caught in the middle as love interests to the two leads, while a police commissioner circles the growing chaos.

+Everything builds toward a final revelation that recontextualizes what came before — the kind of twist that makes you want to rewatch the first half with new eyes.